embulk/embulk-executor-mapreduce/README.md

 # Hadoop MapReduce executor plugin for Embulk

-`embulk-executor-embulk` runs bulk load tasks of Embulk on Hadoop, a distributed computing environment.
+`embulk-executor-embulk` runs bulk load tasks of Embulk on a [Hadoop YARN](https://hadoop.apache.org/) cluster, a distributed computing environment.

-This executor plugin can partition data by a column before passing the data to output plugins.
-This enables you to partition files by day, hour or other factors before loading them to a storage.
+This executor plugin can partition data by a column before passing records to output plugins.
+This enables you to partition output files by day, hour or other factors when you load them to a storage.

 ## Configuration